TOP TRAINING COMPANY BEST PRACTICES

 To ensure learners are engaged and paying attention, the vILT trainer needs to check-in regularly with participants by asking questions to be answered in the chat window or through the polling function.
 They should also encourage participants to ask questions to make the course more interactive.
 If the group is large and needs to be muted, questions can be typed into the chat window, or the session can include a formal Q&A component with the mute function turned off.

 A contract virtual trainer has the skills and experience to manage all of these elements.
-You can also plan a vILT train the trainer session -- the contract virtual trainer will work with your in-house team to teach them the skills needed for virtual presentations.
+You can also plan a vILT train the trainer session -- the contract virtual trainer will work with your in-house team to teach them the skills needed for virtual presentations, as well as other vILT training tips.

 To learn more about converting an ILT course to online, download the ebook "Taking Training Virtual: 11 Steps for Moving from ILT to vILT".